Self-Surgery

 Self-Surgery is the debut studio album by American two-piece rock band Mrs. Piss, consisting of Chelsea Wolfe and Jess Gowrie.
 It was released through Sargent House on May 29, 2020.

 Release

-The album's singles, "Downer Surrounded by Uppers" and "Knelt", were released on May 14, 2020.
+The album's two singles, "Downer Surrounded by Uppers" and "Knelt", were released on May 14, 2020.
+To create an alternative version cover, Caroline Vitelli used an image from the movie The Lost Door (2008).

 Critical reception

 Mark Deming of Allmusic said "This is a bold, brave effort from two artists willing to push the boundaries of their music, and Mrs. Piss is a side project that has more than earned its reason to exist."
 Addison Herron-Wheeler of Exclaim! reviewed "Self-Surgery is heavy and punishing, darker than a lot of the music the two make on their own, and that's saying something."

 Track listing

 Credits are adapted from Apple Music.